suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 This section provides steps for applications over MOQT to use mechanisms defined in this specification.

+### Object Encryption

-To encrypt a MOQT Object, the application prepares following to produce the plaintext input:
+To encrypt a MOQT Object, the application performs the following to produce the plaintext input:

 Call the MOQT Object's payload as `original_payload`.

-pt = Serialize(original_payload) + Serialize(Private header extensions)
+`pt = Serialize(original_payload) + Serialize(Private header extensions)`

 The serialization for Private header extensions follows the rules defined in section 10.2.1.2 of {{MoQ-TRANSPORT}}.
-The serialzation of the MOQT Object Payload, i.e `original_payload`, has varint encoded length for count of bytes in the payload followed by sequence of bytes for the contents of the payload.
+The serialzation of the MOQT Object Payload, i.e `original_payload`, has varint encoded count of the bytes in the payload followed by the original_payload bytes.

+`MOQT Object Payload = encrypt(pt)`

 The output of the encrypt operation is a chiphertext which is set as the payload for the MOQT Object, thus replacing the `original_payload`.
-The length of the ciphertext now reflects length of `original_payload` as well as the private header extensions.
+The length of the ciphertext now reflects the encrypted length of `original_payload` as well as the private header extensions.

+### Object Decryption

 To decrypt a MOQT Object, the Object payload is provided as ciphertext input, to obtain the plaintext.
-Applications de-serialize the plaintext to extract private header extensions and the serialized application payload.
+Applications deserialize the plaintext to extract private header extensions and the application's `original_payload`.

-Following steps are performed.
-Let's call MOQT Object payload as `input_payload`.
+The following deserialization steps are performed:

+Let `input_payload` be the decrypted MOQT Object Payload.

+1. original_payload_length = read_varint(input_payload)
+2. original_payload = read_bytes(input_payload, original_payload_length)

-- Read varint corresponding to obtain length.
+- Read varint to obtain the `original_payload` length.

-- Read sequence of bytes corresponding to length computed above, call it `output_payload`.
+- Read `original_payload` length bytes, call it `output_payload`.

 - If there exists no more data, this is the case of zero private header extensions.
   So return an empty private extension stucture by setting Type to 0xA and